fulgen/wisdom-volkano/readme.rst

 EUPL is an acronym  for “European Union Public Licence”.
 The EUPL is the first European Free/Open Source Software (F/OSS) licence.
 It has been created on the initiative of the European Commission.
 It is now approved by the European Commission in 22 linguistic versions and can be used by anyone for software distribution.

 Please see the licence in the eupl1.1.-licence-en.pdf or in any other language in <https://joinup.ec.europa.eu/software/page/eupl/licence-eupl>

+No file data is included in this delivery, being the property of ECGS.

 *********
 Resources